 Endometriosis is a condition that affects one in 10 women in the UK, yet not many people know what it is, let alone know how to learn to live with it.
 Endometriosis is a condition in which pieces of tissue like the ones that lines the womb (endometrium) are found outside of the womb.
 The tissue is commonly found on the ovaries and fallopian tubes, abdomen, bowel, and bladder but can also be found in other parts of the body.
 It embeds itself on organs and can cause adhesions.
 The symptoms are varied but common ones include severe pelvic pain, fatigue, heavy and painful periods, and sometimes infertility.

-Last year I had a phone call from the hospital calling me in for surgery in two days time.
+Last year I had a phone call from the hospital calling me in for surgery to remove what could possibly be endometriosis.
 After many years of doctors' appointments and misdiagnoses, I was relieved action was being taken, but kept thinking "should I be panicking at this point?"
 I've had a history of multiple medical "setbacks" (as I like to call them) so I was pretty laid back about it all.
-I was sent home after surgery with an endometriosis leaflet and told I'd be fully recovered in three to seven days.
+I was sent home after surgery with an endometriosis leaflet and told I'd be fully recovered from the surgery and disease in three to seven days (spoiler: there is no full recovery or cure for endo and I didn't know this).
 Three weeks later, I was still bed bound and completely unprepared for the diagnosis or recovery.
 I was in my final year at university, writing a dissertation, about to turn 21, and unable to walk more than five minutes.
-Nevertheless, due to my stubborn nature, I powered through ignoring any symptoms.
-Big mistake!
+Nevertheless, due to my stubborn nature, I powered through ignoring any post-surgery symptoms, subsequently making them worse.
 I was ill and frustrated, and eventually I took to the internet to find out how I could help myself.